Abhi01x/HousePricePrediction--Machine-Learning-Model/README.md

-# House Price Prediction using Machine Learning
+# House Price Prediction using Machine Learning Model

 ## Overview
 This project predicts house prices using a **Random Forest Regressor** model trained on key features.
 It includes: